lkesteloot/unsong/unsong.md

 Till we have built Jerusalem<br/>
 In England’s green and pleasant land[/i]

 And the theonomic corporations will stop at nothing to thwart us,” Erica warned.
-“The klipot are…”
+“The klipot are...”

 “I know what they are,” I interrupted.
 “I was expelled from Stanford for publishing a method for breaking klipot.”